AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 The behavior of read_term/3 for a delayed stream is governed by the read option blocking(Bool), where Bool is either true or false.
 Note that the default behavior is blocking(true) -- a blocking read.
 Under the default blocking(true) option, read_term/3 behaves just as it does for immediate streams.
 The difference in behavior occurs for delayed streams.
 Suppose that the situation in the Delayed Streams Figure (above) came about as follows.
-The read_term(...) goal was initiated, and at that time, some charazcters were available.
+The read_term(...) goal was initiated, and at that time, some characters were available.
 But before read_term can finish parsing a complete Prolog term, the characters are consumed.
 If the stream were an immediate stream, we only run out of characters at end of stream, and in that case, the system would raise an exception, indicating that end_of_file (if it were a file) was encountered improperly.